-- (f) It shall be unlawful for any provider to knowingly and willfully obstruct, delay, or mislead or attempt to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's Office. - (g) It shall be unlawful for any provider to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal a financial, medical, or other record related to the provision of a benefit, item, or service under this Part with the intent to defraud."
+- (f) It shall be unlawful for any provider to knowingly and willfully obstruct, delay, or mislead or attempt to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's office. - (g) It shall be unlawful for any provider to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal a financial, medical, or other record related to the provision of a benefit, item, or service under this Part with the intent to defraud."

 SECTION 4.
 Section 1 of this act becomes effective January 1, 2010, and applies to acts committed on or after that date, except that a civil action may be based on activity occurring prior to the effective date if the activity would otherwise be covered under G.S.
 108A-70.12 and the limitations period set in G.S.
 108A-70.13 has not lapsed.
-Sections 2 and 3 of this act become effective July 1, 2009.
+Section 3 of this act becomes effective December 1, 2009.
+The remainder of this act becomes effective July 1, 2009.